zhlint-project/zhlint-vscode/README.md

 - lint
 - format

+## Experimental Feature

+these feature maybe remove in the future

 - support `.zhlintr{c, c.json}` and `.zhlintignore` (**if one of them exist，this extension will use `readRc` and `runWithConfig`，otherwise use `run()` with `zhlint.options` from `settings.json`**)
 - rule diff viewer
+- ignore files or directories with `.experimental-zhlintignore`，checkout [ignore](https://www.npmjs.com/package/ignore)

 use `zhlint` as your default formatter for markdown